bnb-chain/greenfield-storage-provider/core/module/README.md

 ## Uploader
 Uploader is the modular to handle put object request from user account, and store it in primary SP's piece store.

+## Metadata
+Metadata is the modular to handle the get request of metadata of objects, buckets etc. from SP and chain.